ShivamVishwakarma150/DSA-Practice/01. Recursion and Backtracking/Notes/_32_Knight_Tour.md

             return;
         }

-        // Possible moves of the knight
-        int[] rowMoves = {-2, -1, 1, 2, 2, 1, -1, -2};
+        // Possible moves of the knight in clockwise order starting from (r - 2, c + 1) int[] rowMoves = {-2, -1, 1, 2, 2, 1, -1, -2};
         int[] colMoves = {1, 2, 2, 1, -1, -2, -2, -1};